sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-filter/route-alerts.md

 ## Send events to test your configuration

-Use the [agent API][13] to create ad hoc events and send them to your Slack pipeline.
+Use the agent API to create ad hoc events and send them to your Slack pipeline.

 First, create an event without a `contacts` label.
 You may need to modify the URL with your Sensu agent address.